Ajam of Bahrain: Post Revolution

-In 2002, Bahraini's King, Hamad Bin Isa, announced many of the Ajams of Bahrain as Bahraini citizens and granted them citizenships.
+In 2002, Bahraini's King, Hamad Bin Isa, visited Iran and met with Mohammad Khatami and Iran's Supreme Leader, Ali Khamenei, which marked the first visit since the 1979 revolution, on the same year, he announced many of the Ajams of Bahrain as Bahraini citizens and granted them citizenships.
 He was gererally very welcoming of the Ajams, regardless of their background or ethnic group.

 In 2003, Khatami visited Bahrain which marked the first visit of an Iranian president to Bahrain since 25 years, Khatami gave a lecture in the Arabic language at the Gulf Hotel in Manameh.
 Bushehri recounts "The place was buzzing with Ajams, support, and prayers.
 Me and two of my friends were there.
 Everyone raises their voices in prayer except for us.
 For the first time, I felt that I had become a minority among a minority.
 Three people, a minority among 1,500.